Hilary Gbedemah: Career

 She was the rector of the Law Institute in Ghana.
 In 2013, Gbedemah was first appointed to CEDAW to serve for two. years.
-During her first tenure, some of the working groups she served on include, Access to Justice, which produced CEDAW's General Recommendation 33 on Access to Justice; the Right to Education; Climate Change and Disaster Risk Reduction; and Inquiries under the Optional Protocol.
+During her first tenure, some of the working groups she served on included Access to Justice, which produced CEDAW's General Recommendation No. 33 on women's Access to Justice; the Right to Education; Climate Change and Disaster Risk Reduction; and Inquiries under the Optional Protocol.
 She also delivered papers at the 59th Session of the CSW in New York and the International Women and Justice Summit in Turkey.